kpuka/SIMAH/_posts/2021-08-16-randomization.md

 **Scenerio**:  Block randomization for a total of 100 patients, 2 groups, allocated 1:1 with randomly permuted block sizes of 2 and 4.

+Generate the randomization list using R and the *blockrand* package
 ```r

 # install.packages ("blockrand")